zeevx/ahkohd/README.md

 ### ✨ Currently seeking innovations
 In pursuit of the next innovative idea.
 Have an idea worth sharing? [💬 🤔 Let's brain storm.](https://twitter.com/messages/compose?recipient_id=2212463825&text=Hello%2C%20world!)

-### 🔭 I’m currently working on ...
+### 🔭 I’m currently working on
 One commit at a time building [Switch for macOS](https://github.com/ahkohd/switch-desktop).
 Yay! 🤕 I have tons of articles still in drafts.
 At leisure, I make indie games.
 At other times I contribute to open-source.

-### 🌱 I’m currently learning ..
+### 🌱 I’m currently learning
 Myself, Swift and Rust.
-Weird combo right? 🌚 I agree.
+Weird right? 🌚 I agree.